U.S. Relations With Ireland

-U.S. relations with Ireland have long been based on common ancestral ties and shared values, and emigration has been a foundation of the U.S.-Irish relationship.
-Besides regular dialogue on political and economic issues, the U.S. and Irish Governments have official exchanges in areas such as scientific research and education.
-With Ireland's membership in the European Union (EU), discussions of EU trade and economic policies as well as other aspects of EU policy have also become key elements in the U.S.-Irish relationship.
+U.S. relations with Ireland have long been based on common ancestral ties and shared values.
+Emigration also forms an important foundation of the U.S.-Irish relationship.
+In addition to regular dialogue on political and economic issues, the U.S. and Irish governments benefit from a robust slate of exchanges in areas such as commerce, culture, education, and scientific research.
+With Ireland's membership in the European Union (EU), discussions of EU trade and economic policies, as well as other aspects of broader EU policy, constitute key elements in the U.S.-Ireland relationship.

-Irish citizens have continued a common practice of taking temporary residence overseas for work or study, mainly in the United States, Australia, Canada, the United Kingdom (UK), and elsewhere in Europe.
-The U.S. J-1 visa Summer Work Travel program is a popular means for Irish youths to work temporarily in the United States.
-A high priority of the Irish government is the need to find a legal remedy for those Irish living out of status in the United States.
+Irish citizens have made it common practice for many years of taking temporary residence overseas for work or study, mainly in the United States, Australia, Canada, the United Kingdom (U.K.), and elsewhere in Europe.
+The U.S. J-1 visa Summer Work Travel program is a popular means for Irish youth to work temporarily in the United States.
+A high priority of the Irish Government remains finding a legal remedy for those Irish living out of status in the United States.

-Regarding Northern Ireland, "Nationalist" and "Republican" groups seek a united Ireland that includes Northern Ireland, while "Unionists" and "Loyalists" want Northern Ireland to remain part of the United Kingdom.
-It continues to be a U.S. priority to support the peace process and devolved political institutions in Northern Ireland, by encouraging the implementation of the U.S.-brokered 1998 Belfast Agreement, also known as the Good Friday Agreement, the 2006 St. Andrews Agreement, the 2014 Stormont House Agreement, and the 2015 Fresh Start Agreement.
+Regarding the situation in Northern Ireland, "Nationalist" and "Republican" groups seek a united Ireland that includes Northern Ireland, while "Unionists" and "Loyalists" want Northern Ireland to remain part of the United Kingdom.
+The United States seeks to support the peace process and devolved political institutions in Northern Ireland by encouraging the implementation of the U.S.-brokered 1998 Belfast Agreement (also known as the Good Friday Agreement), the 2006 St. Andrews Agreement, the 2014 Stormont House Agreement, and the 2015 Fresh Start Agreement.

 U.S. Assistance to Ireland

-The International Fund for Ireland (IFI), established by the British and Irish Governments in 1986, provides funding for projects to generate cross-community engagement and economic opportunity in Northern Ireland (the United Kingdom) and the border counties of Ireland.
-The U.S. government has contributed more than $541 million to the IFI since its establishment.
-Beyond the IFI, the United States remains committed to helping Northern Ireland build a strong society, vibrant economy, and enduring peace – through our continuing engagement, grants awarded through the U.S. Consulate General in Belfast, and initiatives launched by the Special Representative for Global Partnerships.
+The International Fund for Ireland (IFI), established by the British and Irish governments in 1986, provides funding for projects to generate cross-community engagement and economic opportunity in Northern Ireland (the United Kingdom) and the border counties of Ireland.
+The U.S. Government has contributed more than $541 million to the IFI since its establishment.
+Beyond the IFI, the United States remains committed to helping Northern Ireland build a strong society, vibrant economy, and enduring peace through continuing engagement, grants awarded through the U.S. Consulate General in Belfast, and initiatives launched by the Special Representative for Global Partnerships.

 Bilateral Economic Relations

 Economic and trade ties are an important facet of overall U.S.-Irish relations.
-The United States is Ireland’s top export destination; over 23 percent of all Irish goods exports go to the United States.
-The United States is also a major goods exporter to Ireland, ranking second only to the United Kingdom.
+The United States is a major goods exporter to Ireland, ranking second only to the United Kingdom.
 U.S. goods exports to Ireland include pharmaceutical products, electrical components and equipment, computers and peripherals, aircraft, and optical/medical instruments.
-Irish goods exports to the United States include pharmaceutical products, organic chemicals, optical/medical instruments, and beverages U.S.-Irish trade in services is growing as well.
+The United States is Ireland’s top export destination; about 23 percent of all Irish goods exports go to the United States.
+Irish goods exports to the United States include pharmaceutical products, organic chemicals, optical/medical instruments, and beverages.
+U.S.-Irish trade in services is growing as well.
 U.S. services exports to Ireland include intellectual property licenses, research and development, and management consulting services.
 Major Irish services exports to the United States include insurance and information services.

 Ireland's Membership in International Organizations

-Ireland and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
-Ireland is also a member of the North Atlantic Treaty Organization's (NATO) Partnership for Peace program.
+Ireland and the United States belong to a number of the same international organizations, including the United Nations, the Organization for Security and Cooperation in Europe (OSCE), the Organization for Economic Cooperation and Development (OECD), the International Monetary Fund (IMF), World Bank, and World Trade Organization (WTO).
+Ireland also is a member of the North Atlantic Treaty Organization's (NATO) Partnership for Peace (PfP) program.

 More information about Ireland is available from the Department of State and other sources, some of which are listed here: